What are Credit Card Finance Charges?

 And I don’t want to over complicate this subject, so I’m keeping it simple.

 This is the main benefit of a credit card balance transfer.
+You pay down your debt quicker, avoid unnecessary interest charges, and escape the credit card debt trap once and for all.

 The next logical question: Is a balance transfer a good idea?